 However, economists will often want to know what the real growth rate was, compared to the nominal growth rate, because the real growth rate measures only economic growth, while the nominal growth rate includes a significant component of inflation, which is unrelated to economic growth.
 A classic example is the distinction between nominal GDP and real GDP.
 Nominal GDP is simply the Gross Domestic Product in terms of the current value of the domestic currency.
 Because the GDP is only measured in monetary terms, measuring real GDP depends on selecting a base year where the GDP for other years will be expressed in the value of the currency in the base year.
 Because inflation is usually positive, real GDP is less than the nominal GDP after the base year, but higher before the base year; in the base year, the nominal GDP will equal the real GDP, by definition.

 The description and forecasting of macroeconomics require statistics on macroeconomic variables.
 The most prominent of these variables is the GDP, inflation, interest rates, and unemployment, but there are many others.
 The Gross Domestic Product (GDP) is the total value of all goods and services produced in one year within the country.
 GDP also measures total income, since the payments for the total production must go to someone, usually to the producers of those goods and services.
-For 2015, the GDP for the United States was slightly more than $18 trillion.
+For 2017, the nominal GDP for the United States was slightly more than $19.5 trillion.

 In major economies, most of these unreported items are only a small fraction of the total GDP, but in many poor countries, unreported payments can constitute a major share of the economy.